cloudmesh-community/book/chapters/container/kubernetes-fs.md

 nginx-75...-pxpsz 1/1   Running 0        8m  192.168.255.66 e005
 ```

 Please note the IP address field.
+Make sure you are using the IP address that
+is listed when you execute the command since the IP address may have changed.
-Now if we try to access the nginx
-homepage with wget (or curl)
+Now if we try to access the nginx homepage with wget (or curl)

 ```bash
 $ wget 192.168.56.2